Carlos Fierro: Cruz Azul

-San Jose Earthquakes
+Loan at Morelia

+Fierro spent the 2018-19 season on loan at Morelia, joining the club on 6 June 2018.

+Later career

-On 25 June 2019, San Jose Earthquakes acquired Fierro from Cruz Azul for an undisclosed fee, the club announced Tuesday.
-He spent 2018/19 on loan with Morelia.
+On 25 June 2019, San Jose Earthquakes acquired Fierro from Cruz Azul for an undisclosed fee.
 Fierro, 24, played under Quakes head coach Matias Almeyda when the pair were at Chivas de Guadalajara, winning the 2015 Copa MX and the 2017 Clausura Liga MX title.
 The winger had his best form with Chivas, scoring 17 goals and adding 17 assists in 185 appearances.
 Following the 2021 season, San Jose declined their contract option on Fierro.

+On 25 January 2022, Fierro joined FC Juárez.
+On 7 August 2023, he joined UdeG.

-Style of Play
+Style of play

 Fierro is known for his ability to become unmarked, and quickly mobile with the ball.
 While in play with or without the ball and having a decent shot with his right leg.
 He is also known for his fight, honor, intelligence and recovery of the ball while playing a defensive role.
 Most notably he is known for the decent technique when connecting the ball with the head also possessing good control while receiving the long through balls.